Ashlalala/aajonusnet/md/QNA/Q&A Of April 14, 2002.md

 A: Yep.
 They say, tell your children not to swallow toothpaste.
 Warning notice on it, do not swallow it.

-Q: It doesn't say mercury up there.
+Q: It doesn't say mercury on it.

 A: Because it's trace amounts, they don't have to unless it's a certain amount.